🇦🇲 Armenia · CBA · Payment Systems Law

 5

-License Issued — Commence Operations
+Licence Issued — Commence Operations

-CBA issues the payment system operator / VASP license.
+CBA issues the payment system operator / VASP licence.
 Register with the Financial Monitoring Centre.
 Commence regulated operations.
 Maintain ongoing CBA and FMC reporting, annual audited financial statements, and compliance with Armenia's AML/CFT obligations.

-License issued
+Licence issued

 Item Details Approx. Cost